EFT Tapping Therapy: Emotional Freedom Technique

 Clinical trials into the effectiveness of EFT in lowering cortisol levels found that the application of tapping can reduce the production of cortisol by up to 43%.
 At the same time, participants that took part in the clinical trials also reported lower levels of anxiety and depression, as well as reduced symptoms of psychological distress.

-EFT tapping has found to be effective in managing and treating the following conditions:
+EFT tapping has been found to be effective in managing and treating the following conditions:

 - Panic disorder